dionmunk/ubersicht-stocks/README.md

 - Download the [repository](https://github.com/dionmunk/ubersicht-stocks/archive/main.zip) and extract it.
 - Place the `stocks.widget` folder in your Übersicht extension folder.
+- Edit the `index.coffee` file to change the list of stocks that are pulled.
 - Refresh Übersicht.

 ## License